masesgroup/KNet/src/documentation/articles/performance.md

 With the considerations made in the previous chapter we are going to focus on the point 3: client library.
 An absolute approach cannot be followed: as stated before HW and network have an high impact, so the benchmark test program was designed with a compare approach.
-Looking in the Apache Kafka clients page the client library which is under development is the one mantained from Confluent.
+Looking in the Apache Kafka™ clients page the client library which is under development is the one mantained from Confluent.
-The benchmark was designed to compare performances between KNet and Confluent.Kafka.
+The benchmark was designed to compare performances between KNet and Confluent.Kafka™.
 The comparison between both libraries is listed below:
-- KNet uses official JARs from The Apache Foundation while Confluent.Kafka is a layer over librdkafka;
+- KNet uses official JARs from The Apache Foundation while Confluent.Kafka™ is a layer over librdkafka;
 - thread model and data enqueing is different;
 - serializer/deserializer are different;
 - the libraries share many configuration parameters.

 ## Produce and Consume Benchmark

-The test analyze both produce and consume capability of KNet and Confluent.Kafka, then compares results.
+The test analyze both produce and consume capability of KNet and Confluent.Kafka™, then compares results.

 ### Produce and Consume Benchmark test program

 To create a well-done comparison some configuration parameters are set in the same way during each test: e.g. linger time, batch size, etc.
-Others have different meaning: KNet use the concept of memory pool to store messages (bytes that fills the buffer), while Confluent.Kafka (i.e. librdkafka) can configure how many messages stores (maximum messages to be stored); to reduce the impact from these specific parameters the tests were made to finalize the send/receive so all messages shall be sent or received.
+Others have different meaning: KNet use the concept of memory pool to store messages (bytes that fills the buffer), while Confluent.Kafka™ (i.e. librdkafka) can configure how many messages stores (maximum messages to be stored); to reduce the impact from these specific parameters the tests were made to finalize the send/receive so all messages shall be sent or received.

 The tests:
 - are divided in two different main areas: produce and consume;